-There are many potential advantages to investing in mutual funds and in the Offer Units.
-However, in deciding to invest, the investor is strongly advised to also consider the risks involved in investing in mutual funds, and in the Offer Units, as well as the risks that the Fund faces, given its underlying assets whose respective values essentially affect the Fund's overall net asset value.
+There are many potential advantages to investing in mutual funds and in the Offer Shares.
+However, in deciding to invest, the investor is strongly advised to also consider the risks involved in investing in mutual funds, and in the Offer Shares, as well as the risks that the Fund faces, given its underlying assets whose respective values essentially affect the Fund's overall net asset value.

-Market Risk: Market risk is the risk of possible decline in the value of the Fund due to fluctuations in prices of the fund's assets.
-Since the Fund may invest in both equity and fixed income securities, it is subject to two types of market risks: (1) Interest Rate Risk applicable to fixed income investments of the Fund; and (2) Equity Price Risk applicable to the equity investments of the Fund.
+Market Risk: Market risk is a risk of possible decline in the value of the Fund due to fluctuations in prices of the fund's assets.
+Since the fund may in both equity and fixed income securities, it is subject to two types of market risks: (1) Interest Rate Risk applicable to fixed income securities of the Fund; and (2) Equity Price Risk applicable to the equity investments of the Fund.